raspberrycoulis/slack-motioneyeos-notifications/README.md

 ## Setting up MotionEye OS

-Now that we have our script, we need to tell MotionEye OS to use it when it detects motion.
+Now that you have this script, you need to tell MotionEye OS to use it when it detects motion.
 To do this, log in and then go to the **Motion Notifications** menu and then turn on **Run A Command**.
 You then need to specify which command to run, which will be the Python script you just created.
 This will be **/data/slack.py**.
 Click **Apply** once done to confirm the changes.

 ## Test it out!